 Generation Zero produced the first American cohort of talent good enough to qualify for a World Cup.
 It took 40 years to get that done, and it was “golden” only relative to all those previous generations of Americans who’d tried and failed.
 Right now, the 2002 USMNT roster may be closest thing to a truly Golden Generation this country has yet produced.

 Klinsmann had promised to change all that, and we wanted to believe him.
 He offered grand plans to transform the way Americans played soccer on the international stage — by the sheer force of belief, and by influencing the way Americans played at all the various developmental levels.
-The plan was ambitious and almost credible (he did have a hand, between 2002-2006, in transforming an entrenched system in no less a world soccer power than Germany).
+The plan was ambitious and almost credible (he did, after all, have a hand in transforming an entrenched system in no less a world soccer power than Germany, from 2002-2006).
 And yet for all his efforts, we remain essentially the same soccer nation we were before he took the wheel, albeit with a few more German-Americans in the fold.
 We even have the same coach we had in 2006 (one who knows how difficult it is to coach two consecutive World Cup cycles).

 Welcome to the big leagues, America.
 Adjust your sights as events warrant.
 Football on the world stage is hard.